shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

    by Stéphane Haussler

-In this page, I systematically explore the geometric differential representation of rotations in minkowski spacetime.
+On this page, I systematically explore the geometric differential representation of rotations in minkowski spacetime.
 Rotations are first expressed as linear combination of rotation planes with bivectors.
 The dual differential 2-forms are then derived, as well as the mixed tensor